Free preview · no sign-up · multi-exchange

 3. Under "Generate custom statement," select All assets and All transactions.

-4. Set the date range to All time.
+4. Set the date range from account opening to today, not just the tax year.

 5. Choose CSV format and click Generate.